Cultural holiday in Lappeenranta

 In Lappeenranta, you will encounter culture while wandering in the historic milieu of the Old Town’s Fortress or in the verdant city centre.
 Most of the city’s museums can be found in or near the Fortress.
 In the area of the Fortress and the harbour, you can also spot horses and riders wearing historic costumes in honour of the city’s Dragoon heritage.

 The Old Town Hall, which is located in the city centre, is one of the city’s most spectacular buildings.
 The nostalgic building is also the oldest wooden town hall in Finland that has been preserved to this day.
-In the old Lappee vicarage area, you can visit the changing exhibitions of Gallery Pihatto and at the other galleries of the city.
+Guided tours in the Lappeenranta region are done by Lappeenrannan Matkailuoppaat.
+To book a guide, contact the tourist information office.

 Lappeenranta city centre